I started my consultancy in 1992 having worked for major engineering consultants Ove Arup, Scott Wilson and Halcrow.

 Structural engineering services including site investigations, structural surveys, engineering design of domestic and commercial design for both new build and conversion/alterations.

 Buying a house is a significant investment and you need to know if there are any potential problems before you commit.
 A visual survey will tell you what defects there are and the likely cost of repair.

 There may also be the need for a specific problem to be investigated, i.e. when a mortgage valour spots movement or cracking and requires a structural report.
 This survey is limited to the specific area (unlike a general survey) and can be done quicker and cheaper than a general survey.

 I also carry out surveys of barns for conversion to domestic dwellings as many local authorities require one to be submitted as part of the planning application.

 I can design steelwork from a simple beam to support a wall/floor to allow wall removal to industrial portal frame buildings and agricultural buildings.

 Computer design makes the design process easier and quicker especially in the portal frame market for industrial and agricultural buildings.
 I have a set of programs that designs the frame itself and also the main connections with sections and details.

 I also have a set of load tables for agricultural buildings which give the size of column and rafter, eaves, apex and base connection details, bracing information and foundation sizes for a range of bay centres, spans and eaves heights.
-This enables the building supplier to be able to confirm to CE marking in establishing that a certified design has been carried out for each building.
+This enables the building supplier to be able to conform to CE marking in establishing that a certified design has been carried out for each building.